Board and Sub Committees

 The Membership Committee is responsible for ensuring that the quality Association's Membership is maintained, as well as to encourage all suitably qualified companies involved in the bullion business to join the Association as Market Makers, Members or Associates.

-Other members of the MeC:
+Members of the MeC:

 - Aleksander Ganchev, Standard Chartered Bank